chimericdream/worldofpannotia.com/src/_psionic_powers/hammer.md

   powerResistance: "Yes"
   powerPoints: 1
   description: |
     This power charges your touch with the force of a sledgehammer.
-A successful melee touch attack deals 1d8 points of bludgeoning damage.
+A successful melee touch attack deals {% die_roll 1 8 0 %} points of bludgeoning damage.
 This damage is not increased or decreased by your Strength modifier.
   augment: |
     For every additional power point you spend, this power's duration increases by 1 round.
 ---